26 Things to do in Suzhou China – All You Need to Know Before you Go

 The Suzhou Light show

-Like most cities in China, Suzhou has a fantastic modern skyline and going to see it at night is a must.
+Like most cities in China, Suzhou has a fantastic modern skyline, and seeing it at night is a must.

 China really comes alive when the sun goes down and on Friday and Saturday nights (days vary by season) it puts on a light and fountain show similar to the Bellagio in Vegas and the Dubai Fountain Show at the Burj Khalifa Lake.